What Massage Creams Do Physios Use?

 Does Arnica Work: The Power Of Placebo

-So for the question does arnica work?
-Well lets just say I’m not about to change my approach to practicing to make room for more arnica in my treatments just yet, but placebo can be a powerful weapon in arnica’s crusade meaning the little bit hiding away in my current treatment cream may just help my patients.
+So with regard to the question does arnica work?
+Well lets just say I’m not about to change my approach to practicing to make room for more arnica in my physio treatments sessions just yet.
+However placebo can be a powerful weapon in arnica’s crusade meaning if there is a little bit hiding away in my current physio treatment creams it may just help my patients to let them know it contains some arnica and all sorts of other unproven goodies to “help” the healing process.
 Providing that no one reads Paul Ingraham article first that is.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance on Does Arnica Work? should consult his or her general practitioner or otherwise appropriately skilled practitioner.